-To those who’ve never had the good fortune to have eaten German Potato Salad before, in all its hot, sour, bacon goodness, I think you’re in for a treat.
-My grandparents knew it as Kartoffelsalat.
+To those who’ve never had the good fortune to have eaten German Potato Salad before, in all its hot (or cold!), sour, sweet, bacon goodness, I think you’re in for a treat.

 Good bacon.
 Beyond my plea that you only eat from animals that were humanely treated and not loaded with garbage, chemicals, and medicines, choose good-tasting bacon.
 We get ours from a local butcher, sliced to order.
 It costs the same or less than the grocery store brands and tastes twice as good!

 Finely dice your onion.
-Again, use a small onion or half of a large one (so you can use the other half in another dish).
-Some people (like me!) cook the onion in the bacon fat.
-Some people leave them raw to add a bit of crunch and have a stronger flavor.
+Again, use a small onion or half of a large one (and then you can use the other half in another dish!).

 German Potato Salad

-- 2 tsp dried parsley (or a couple tbsp fresh chopped if you have it)
+- 2 tablespoons dried parsley (or a couple fresh chopped if you have it)